syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 {% endtabs %}

 ### Remove custom bookmarks using the bookmark context menu
-Tap the context menu button on the custom bookmark to be removed and tap “Delete”.
+Tap the context menu button on the custom bookmark to be removed and tap **Delete**.

 ### Remove custom bookmarks programmatically
 Custom bookmarks can be removed from the `CustomBookmarks` collection using the `Remove` method.
 Refer to the below code snippet.